nafizjiwa/JAVASCRIPT-UnderTheHood/README.md

 }

 ###### ***NOTE***
---> VARIABLE NAMES take up memory in the STACK, while FUNCITON DEFINITION and OBJECTS have memory in the HEAP.<BR>
+---> VARIABLE NAMES take up memory in the STACK,
+---> FUNCITON DEFINITION and OBJECTS have memory in the HEAP.<BR>

 ##### The Memory Life Cycle